 In 2012-2013, the Research Field "Structure of Matter" embarked on an intensive strategic process to develop a completely new program structure that more efficiently utilizes the potentials within the Research Field and promotes closer and deeper cooperation between the centers.

-The very fundamental research areas of particle, astroparticle and hadron physics were consolidated into a common program (Matter and the Universe), the research at synchrotron sources and other accelerator-based infrastructures in life sciences, materials research and on the fundamental properties of matter was reorganized into one program, from Matter to Materials and Life, and a new program on the technological foundation of research in matter, Matter and Technologies, was created.
+The very fundamental research areas of particle, astroparticle, hadron, nuclear structure and reactions, and nuclear astrophysics were consolidated into a common program (Matter and the Universe).
+The research at synchrotron sources and other accelerator-based infrastructures in life sciences, materials research and on the fundamental properties of matter was reorganized into one program, from Matter to Materials and Life, and a new program on the technological foundation of research in matter, Matter and Technologies, was created.
 This program structure has proven to be highly effective and will be the basis also for the PoF V period.
 The three pillars of fundamental research, more applied research and technology research has resulted in a globally recognized structure with large impact nationally and internationally.

 Matter views the areas of "Optical Technologies" and "Laser Development" as important future competence fields of the Research Field.
 These will be consolidated into a new structure within the Research Field in the future (“Matter Competence Teams”, see section 5.5).